serdaroquai/practise/design.md

+#### Inverted Indexing
+Full text search,
+**Tokenization** deals with John's, a state-of-the-art,
+**Normalization** U.S.A and USA should match,
+**Stemming** authorization and authorize should match,

+index the tokens to document ids
+keep tokens in memory, document ids as a **sorted** variable length list on disk.
+  * so that we can use 2pointers to merge results of two words in a search phrase

 #### Journaling file system (XFS)
 A journaling file system is a file system that keeps track of changes not yet committed to the file system's main part by recording the intentions of such changes in a data structure known as a "journal", which is usually a circular log.
 In the event of a system crash or power failure, such file systems can be brought back online more quickly with a lower likelihood of becoming corrupted.